Isothermal Fragmentation: Is there a low-mass cut-off?: Introduction

 \section{Introduction}

 The evolution of a gravitationally bound isothermal fluid is the \myquote{base model} for a large number of astrophysical phenomena, including the formation of stars.
-In the case of star formation the highly efficient cooling of molecular gas produces an approximately isothermal behaviour on a wide range of scales, so many \myquote{turbulent fragmentation} theories of star formation are based on the interaction between isothermal turbulence and gravity \citep[e.g.][]{Padoan_Nordlund_2002_IMF,HC08,HC2009,HC_2013,excursion_set_ism}.
+In the case of star formation the highly efficient cooling of molecular gas produces an approximately isothermal behaviour on a wide range of scales.
 Of course this neglects a huge range of physics (e.g. radiation, magnetic fields, optically thick cooling), but clearly one would like to understand this nominally simple case before considering additional physics.

+The first modern theories of star formation showed that dense gas clouds are unstable to gravitational collapse \citep{Jeans_1902}, which still forms the basis of our understanding of the process.
+Later analytical work showed that (in highly idealized scenarios) the characteristic length scale of the instability (Jeans-length) decreases faster than the original cloud, leading to fragmentation \citep[see e.g.][]{Hoyle_1953,Hunter_1962,Hunter_1964}, which would repeat in the (idealized) evolution of these substructures.
+Later \cite{Tohline_1980} showed that it is actually possible for an isothermal cloud to collapse to a single object without fragmenting.
+This is a key assumption of the modern \myquote{gravito-turbulent} star formation models \citep[e.g.][]{Padoan_Nordlund_2002_IMF,HC08,HC2009,HC_2013,excursion_set_ism}.
+These models predict the mass distribution of self-gravitating clouds from various random-field approximations for the turbulent gas and then use it to infer the mass distribution of collapsed objects (stars).
+This means that these theories essentially predict the initial mass function of stars (IMF) from isothermal turbulence and gravity.